rotembm12/bookapp/README.md

   - Update task status regularly.
 - **Team Meetings:** TBD.
 - **UX Questions:** Use the dedicated Slack channel for UX discussions.

+## Tech Stack
+- Framework (Vite)
+- TypeScript
+- Linter
+- React Router - for navigation
+- Tailwind - For styling
+- Global state - Zustand
+- TanStack Query - for API calles
+- UI Components - Shadcn
+- Tests - Cypress
+- Drag and drop - React dnd kit
+- Image editing - Pintura

+How to work with Storybook
+- Design system is a must
+- if a feature

+Microfrontends
+NX/Monorepo